The one minute summary on Australia

 Long-term concerns include aging of the population, pressure on infrastructure, and environmental issues such as floods, droughts, and bushfires.
 Australia is the driest inhabited continent on earth, making it particularly vulnerable to the challenges of climate change.
 Australia is home to 10 per cent of the world’s biodiversity, and a great number of its flora and fauna exist nowhere else in the world.
-In January 2013, Australia assumed a nonpermanent seat on the UN Security Council for the 2013-14 term.

 That was it.
 I promised one minute.

 For other condensed info check also my other posts on local culture (don’t make the mistakes I made), local food or local drinks.
 And when you call your friends to tell them you were by far the most knowledgeable at the party, do that with confidence that you’ll not get hit with a 6.99 per minute bill.
 You’ll also pick the local food from the tray, and order a local drink with confidence.

 - Does my current phone work in Australia ?
 Tips to cell phone usage in Australia

 - Local food you should try in Australia and No miss drinks in Australia